Skip to main content

 Args:

-album_id: The album to share.
+album_id: The album UUID to share publicly.

-allow_download: Allow visitors to download photos.
+allow_download: Allow visitors to download original files (default true).

-show_metadata: Show EXIF metadata to visitors.
+show_metadata: Show EXIF data to visitors (default true).

 Input Schema